moncefy/moncefy/README.md

         Full-stack Developer
     </h3>
 </a>
-Hi!
-I am a skilled full-stack web developer with expertise in building dynamic and user-friendly applications.
+- I am a skilled full-stack web developer with expertise in building dynamic and user-friendly applications.
 My technical skills include ES6 JavaScript, the React framework, and PHP for robust server-side development, along with experience in SQL and MySQL databases.
 I am also comfortable with version control using Git and have experience with Agile development methodologies.
 My goal is to deliver quality, scalable solutions that meet client needs

 ### 🧰 Languages and Tools